Space Fury: Development

 Space Fury was the first released vector graphics game to use a color monitor, developed by Electrohome.
 This X-Y monitor became a standard piece of kit in the G-80 graphics system developed at Sega/Gremlin as an interchangeable arcade system which could feature either a vector or raster game in the arcade cabinet.

 The game was developed and programmed by Sega/Gremlin game designer Murphy Bivens and shares a resemblance to Atari's Asteroids.
 Bivens notably reduced the amount of inertia the ship experienced while moving in any direction while keeping features such as the screen wrap-around.
 To make the gameplay more interesting, he also added the option for players to choose a variable weapon between stages.
 This marks the first instance of a shoot 'em up game providing players with the option to upgrade their ship's firepower.

 One additional innovation of Space Fury was the use of a character who provided lines via speech synthesis, an alien commander.
-The speech was generated using the General Instrument SP0256-19 with voice samples provided by a DJ with a deep voice which was easier to modulate.
+The speech was generated using the General Instrument SP0256-19 chip (the same one found in the Magnavox Odyssey 2 Voice Module) with voice samples provided by a DJ with a deep voice which was easier to modulate.
 The same voice actor would be responsible for the voice clips used in Star Trek: Strategic Operations Simulator.

 The monitors used in the game (the G08) were infamous for being unreliable, due to a deflector amplification circuit put in place by the company Electrohome.
 Reportedly this circuit was in place to circumnavigate vector technology patented by Atari, but caused a great deal of electronic failure as the machines were powered on and off.
 Later revisions of the G08 vector monitors amended this problem.